rcghpge/version-cv/README.md

 ## Citations

-Further citations of works cited are referenced at `data/` and `docs/`
+Further citation of works cited are referenced at `data/` and `docs/`

 * Tan & Le (2019).
 EfficientNet
 * Vaswani et al. (2017).
 Attention Is All You Need